 Research Centers and Consortia

-The Engine Research Center includes seven faculty members who investigate the thermal, chemical, and fluid aspects of internal combustion engines.
+The Engine Research Center includes five faculty members who investigate the thermal, chemical, and fluid aspects of internal combustion engines.
 The Center has been in existence since 1946 and is recognized as one of the world’s premier engine combustion facilities.

 The Wisconsin Applied Computing Center was established due to the co-founders’ shared belief that modeling, simulation, and visualization are poised to become prevalent in solving hard problems and fostering innovation in Engineering.
 The mission of the center is twofold: (i) discover and share new ways in which computer modeling, simulation, and visualization can foster innovation and scientific discover; and (ii) combine cutting edge research and education in applied computing with a strong outreach effort.

 - Krishnan Suresh

 - Darryl Thelen

 The Solar Energy Lab is the oldest of its kind in the world.
 Faculty in the SEL investigate research problems in both solar and conventional energy utilization.
 These faculty also have expertise in refrigeration and cryogenics.
 The Cryogenics Lab at the UW-Madison is recognized as one of the strongest centers for research into low temperature refrigeration (from 0.1 K to 150 K) in the world.